KNIME logo

 Note: Although data visualization is the 7th step in the data lifecycle, a data analyst, data scientist, or data engineer, will likely refer to multiple types of visualizations in the exploratory stage of their analysis and perhaps even earlier in the process.

-Who is involved in Data Visualization?
+Who is involved in data visualization?

 The main roles typically involved in data visualization include: